aninternetof/rovercode-marketing-page/README.md

 # rovercode Marketing Homepage

-This is a static web page used as the rovercode marketing landing page deployed at https://rovercode.com .
+oooooThis is a static web page used as the rovercode marketing landing page deployed at https://rovercode.com .

 It is built using [Hugo](https://gohugo.io/), though at the moment it is just a single index.html.